CuriouslyCory/FullStackApp/README.md

 * Unit testing
 * Google or FB authentication to access analytics
 * Vagrantfile for portable environment
-* Standards appropriate error messages from API
+* Standards appropriate status messages from API
+* Data categorization and filtering

 ## Installation instructions